carvel-dev/ytt-library-for-kubernetes-demo/README.md

   newImage: docker.io/dkalinin/simple-app # or whatever push target your Docker can push to
 ```

-`simple-app-k8s-lib/` directory is similar to `simple-app/` with an exception that it uses k8s-lib to generate app configuration.
+`simple-app-k8s-lib/` directory is similar to `simple-app/` with an exception that it uses k8s-lib to generate app configuration (use `ytt -f config/`).